The Shady Side Of Barbra Streisand

 Barbra Streisand chastised Diana Ross for covering her songs

-According to J. Randy Taraborrelli's Ross biography, the Motown legend actually once idolized her fellow diva.
+According to J. Randy Taraborrelli's Ross biography, Motown legend Diana Ross actually once idolized her fellow diva, Barbra Streisand.
 Marvin Gaye is even quoted in the book as saying, "Diana's always measured herself against Barbra Streisand."
 She may therefore have been thrilled when producer Berry Gordy had The Supremes record their own version of the "Funny Girl" soundtrack ahead of its big-screen adaptation.
 The original performer, however, wasn't as enthused.

 In Ed Ifkovic's "Diana's Dogs: Diana Ross and the Definition of a Diva," Streisand is reported to have said, "I just don't like the idea of her [Ross] singing my songs and with my musical arranger.
 Who the hell does she think she is?
 The world doesn't need another Streisand!"
 And the rest of the world appeared to agree.
 "Diana Ross and the Supremes Sing and Perform Funny Girl" peaked at a lowly No.150 in 1968, the lowest-charting of the classic line-up's albums.